-“When I’m creating shows, I always think about how can I make a beautiful space to bring people into the energy, into the soul of the performance,” says BLKBOK, a neoclassical pianist and composer from Detroit’s west side making his Cube debut mid-March.
+“When I’m creating shows, I always think about how can I make a beautiful space to bring people into the energy, into the soul of the performance,” says BLKBOK, a neoclassical pianist and composer from Detroit’s west side made his Cube debut in mid-March.
 “We are, as artists, storytellers.
 [So] between me speaking and me speaking on a piano, this is like the merging of two worlds.
 I'm super excited to be there with an audience and share.”

 BLKBOK’s authentic style on the keys attract the ear with compositions situated in a bed of classical notes accentuated with pop forms, jazzy riffs, and hip-hop boldness–sounds that reference his love for rhythms and musicality ranging from Ice Cube and Tina Turner to Chopin and, of course, Bach.

 This musical gumbo is the Detroit-bred turned Las Vegas resident’s approach to “breaking the mold” and illustrating the relationship that exists between every genre of music.
 “They’re all cousins,” he says with a wide grin.
 “Like the harmonic, melodic, rhythmic structure of it – the crossing of genres is the thing that got me like ‘oh man, that hip-hop thing, that rhythm or beat that he’s on, that sounds like Miles Davis.
 For me, neoclassical is being able to bridge the gap between classical music and what we consider contemporary music now.
 It opens up this whole idea that there are other things that are possible.”

 BLKBOK’s textured arrangements travel through space and time forming a visceral experience for the listener that’s rooted in exploration–when composing, he never knows the destination–and feeling.